 Local Government Waitemata

-Transition Towns have a focus on Local Government.
-For Grey Lynn 2030, that means working with Auckland Council and Waitemata Local Board on community iniatitives that are important.
+Internationally Transition Towns focus on Local Government.
+For Grey Lynn 2030, that means working with Auckland Council and Waitemata Local Board on community iniatitives to create our vision of resilient local communities.

 Pippa Coom, a founding member of Grey Lynn 2030 was elected to the Waitemata Local Board and then to Auckland Council.
 This fits with our vision as a Transition Town.